rupalijain1712/SQL-DATA-WAREHOUSE-PROJECT/README.md

-# Data Warehouse and Analytics Project
+# 📊 Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to my **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project showcases a complete data warehousing and analytics solution — from building the warehouse to delivering actionable insights.
+It’s designed as a portfolio project to highlight industry best practices in **data engineering** and **analytics**.

 ---

 ## 🏗️ Data Architecture

-The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+I’ve implemented the **Medallion Architecture** with three layers:

+1. **Bronze Layer**
-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+   - Raw data storage directly ingested from source systems.
+   - Data comes from CSV files loaded into a SQL Server database.

-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**
+   - Cleansing, standardization, and normalization of raw data.
+   - Prepares data for reliable analysis.

+3. **Gold Layer**
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+   - Business-ready data modeled into a **star schema**.
+   - Optimized for reporting and analytics.

+---

+## 📖 Project Overview

+This project demonstrates:
+- **Data Architecture**: Designing a modern warehouse using Bronze, Silver, and Gold layers.
+- **ETL Pipelines**: Extracting, transforming, and loading data from ERP and CRM sources.
+- **Data Modeling**: Creating fact and dimension tables for analytical queries.
+- **Analytics & Reporting**: Building SQL-based reports and dashboards to generate insights.

+---

+## 🚀 Project Requirements

+### 🔹 Building the Data Warehouse (Data Engineering)

+**Objective**
+Develop a modern data warehouse in SQL Server to consolidate sales data and enable analytical reporting.

+**Specifications**
+- **Data Sources**: Import data from ERP and CRM systems (CSV format).
+- **Data Quality**: Cleanse and resolve inconsistencies before analysis.
+- **Integration**: Merge both sources into a unified analytical model.
+- **Scope**: Focus on the latest dataset (no historization required).
+- **Documentation**: Provide clear data model documentation for business and analytics teams.

+---

+### 🔹 BI: Analytics & Reporting (Data Analysis)

+**Objective**
+Deliver SQL-based analytics to provide insights into:
+- **Customer Behavior**
+- **Product Performance**
+- **Sales Trends**

+These insights empower stakeholders with key business metrics for strategic decision-making.

 ---